Step 1: Watch Tutorials

 Capacity Vault ensures you and those closest to you are protected.

-You make a permanent, secure and verifiable video record.
-The process will ask the questions needed to pass the legal tests to show “testamentary capacity” – i.e. you are aware and know what you are doing.
-You make your recording at the same time (or just before or after) you execute your will.
+You make permanent, secure and verifiable evidence of your capacity.
+The process will ask the questions needed to pass the legal tests to show "mental capacity" or “testamentary capacity” – i.e. you are aware and know what you are doing.
+You make your recording at the same time (or just before or after) you execute your will or LPAs.

 You will answer the necessary questions.
-Capacity Vault records your answers.
-Your video is stored on a secure server and given a tamper-proof stamp (or “hash”).
+Capacity Vault keeps your answers.
+Your evidence is stored on a secure server and given a tamper-proof stamp (or “hash”).
 You receive a certificate to keep with your will.

-If your wishes are challenged in the future we provide legally certified copies of your recording.
-Those closest to you, anyone challenging the will and the courts get access to the recording.
+If your wishes are challenged in the future we provide legally certified copies of your evidence.
+Those closest to you, anyone challenging the will and the courts get access to this evidence.

-The courts will see you demonstrating your testamentary capacity yourself.
+The courts will see you demonstrating your testamentary capacity and/ or mental capacity yourself.
 On video.
 In your own words.

-If you lack capacity at the time you make your will and make the recording that can be shown too.
-For example: if you forget that a close friend or family member exists your recording will show this.
+If you lack capacity at the time you make your will and make the evidence that can be shown too.
+For example: if you forget that a close friend or family member exists your evidence will show this.
 Your friend or loved one is therefore protected.

 Who can use it?